BottyGPT / DocsGPT deployment story

 9. Phase 6: Testing and validation

-- Backend: Create a chat in DocsGPT UI; ask questions that should be answered from docs and from main site; confirm citations.
+- Backend: In the DocsGPT UI, run chats that should be answerable from docs and main-site sources; confirm citations.

-- Ghost: Open multiple pages (home, blog, Ghost application page); open widget, ask 2–3 questions; confirm answers and sources.
+- Ghost: Open multiple pages (home, blog, Ghost application page); ask 2–3 questions; confirm answers and sources.

-- Docusaurus: Open several doc pages; same questions; same behaviour and sources.
+- Docusaurus: Open several doc pages; ask the same questions; confirm behaviour and sources match.

-- Out-of-scope: Ask something unrelated; confirm the model stays on topic or says it doesn’t know (no critical hallucination).
+- Out-of-scope: Ask something unrelated; confirm the assistant stays on topic or states it doesn’t know.

-- Mobile: Quick check that widget is usable on small screens.
+- Mobile: Quick check that the widget remains usable on small screens.

 Deliverable: Sign-off that the assistant is sitewide, accurate, and source-aware.